lukaslaobeyer/assemblyassist/README.md

 You should also give it pictures of your board's top and bottom layers.

-Example Input data is given in the `input` directory
+Example input data is given in the `input` directory

 # Use It!
 Adjust settings in `settings.py`, run `./assemblyassist.py`, and open the HTML files generated in the output directory.
-Done.

-Moreover, the status of placement for the components will be stored persistently in your browser.
+The status of placement for the components will be stored persistently in your browser.